 As is generally known, empathy is the ability to feel what someone else is going through, even if the first person has never gone through it.
 Whelp, think of empathy, and personify it.

 Empaths can sense other people’s moods–either through noting body language or a different “sense”–and suddenly they’re in that same mood.
-They don’t mean to be; it’s almost like placing a dry sponge or paper towel on a puddle of water.
-The sponge is going to soak up that water, even without pressing or wiping at the sponge.
+They don’t mean to be; it’s almost like placing a dry sponge or paper towel on a puddle of liquid.
+The sponge is going to soak up that liquid even without pressing or wiping at the sponge.
 According to Dr. Judith Orloff, empaths can even go so far as to feel physical pain or have panic attacks due to what they’re taking in.